admin-shell-io/submodel-templates/README.md

 The folder `published` contains Submodel templates, which are published by IDTA and Industrie 4.0.
 These are called 'registered' Submodel templates.

-## Submodel Templates known to the IDTA

-The folder `yellow_pages` contains Submodel templates, which are known to the IDTA, but currently not subject of an IDTA registration process.

 ## Collaboration Mode

 For the time being this repository is maintained by the IDTA office.
 In the future it is planned to allow pull request via CLA (contributor license agreement).